 The Box Drill is almost identical to the FSD drill; however, it’s shot on two targets.

 Like the FSD, you can use any weapon’s platform to complete this drill…as long as it can hold six rounds.

 I place the targets about a yard apart because it’s faster to engage with your dominant hand.

-Engage the first target with two to the chest, transition to the second target, fire two to his chest.
+Engage the first target with two to the chest, transition to the second target, and fire two to the chest.

 It forces you to think under stress and focus on kicking ass in a proactive way.